mennovanslooten/mockqa/README.md

 ### Dealing with asynchronous behavior

 MockQA automatically waits for asynchronous activities like Ajax calls and animations to complete.
-There's no need to expicitly tell MockQA to wait.

     # This button triggers an ajax request:
     click         button

+    # MockQA will automatically wait here
     assertText    #target                   Ajax response text

+### Logging to the console

+Logging is such a common activity, MockQA has a special syntax for it:

+    ## This comment will be logged (note the double #)

 ## API